 Your lawn might need a mow by now, so cut the grass before reseeding or turfing over any bare patches of lawn.
 If seeding, cover the seeds with a little soil to protect them from hungry birds and for both methods, water with a fine rose and make sure no one treads on the area while it takes.

-Hopefully winter is over, but you might still want to keep an eye out and cover fruit trees with a fleece to protect from frosts.
+Hopefully, winter is over, but you might still want to keep an eye out and cover fruit trees with a fleece to protect them from the frost.
 Now’s also the time to feed any citrus plants in your garden.

 Good hardy plants: sunflowers, lilies, gladioli, ranunculi